-Archibald John Motley Jnr was one unique creative who channelled his thoughts on the black community and its development through visual arts.
+Archibald John Motley Jnr was one unique creative who channeled his thoughts on the black community and its development through visual arts.

 Even though considered a part of the Harlem Reneissaince, Archibald Motley was one of the very few creatives at the time who made an impact outside of Harlem and New York.

 Born to Archibald John Motley Senior, a well to do Pullman Porter and Mary Huff Motley, a school teacher in New Orleans on October 7 1891, he grew up in Chicago after his family moved there for a better life.

 Moreso, At the early age of 9, he had to work odd jobs after school to support his family after his father fell seriously ill and was hospitalized.

-After identifying his talent and interest in visual arts, Archibald worked extra hard in school and gained admission into the prestigious Art Institute of Chicago, becoming one of the very first black artists to attend the Institute.
+After identifying his talent and interest in visual arts, Archibald worked extra hard in school.

+He gained admission into the prestigious Art Institute of Chicago.
+He became one of the very first black artists to attend the Institute.

 It was during his days in the Art Institute of Chicago that Archibald’s interest in race and representation peeked, finding his voice as an artist.

-After rejecting a scholarship offer from a friend’s dad to study architecture and later land a good paying job, Archibald applied for the Guggenheim Fellowship in 1927 but was rejected.
+After rejecting a scholarship offer from a friend’s dad to study architecture and later land a good-paying job, Archibald applied for the Guggenheim Fellowship in 1927 but was rejected.

 He moved back to America after rejecting 6 months added to his fellowship and began his artistic journey

 It wasn’t long until Archibald’s works were noticed by the black community and celebrated among his peers who were part of the black renaissance taking over the USA.

 With the boom of Blues and Jazz, Motley’s art also depicted nightlife of the African American community.

 Meanwhile, his art did not sit comfortably with others, it won the hearts of several others including top media and critiques like the New York Times.

 Motley went on to win several awards such as the Harmon Foundation Award and the most popular painting in the USA at the Newark Museum, New Jersey for his Mending Socks piece.

-Archibald Motley Jnr made history with his one-man show of his works in New York at the New Gallery on Madison Avenue on February 25 making him the first artist in the USA to make the front page of the New York Times dubbed the “One-Man Show of Art by Negro, First of Kind Here, Opens Today,”
+Amazingly, this made him the first artist in the USA to make the front page of the New York Times dubbed the “One-Man Show of Art by Negro, First of Kind Here, Opens Today,”

 With his influence in the arts scene, Motley broke racial barriers and paved the way for several other African American artists to gain global recognition and be given a chance with their works.